-CHESTNUT HILL (Northwest Philadelphia)
+CHESTNUT HILL (NORTHWEST PHILADELPHIA)

-Tucked away in extreme northwest Philadelphia, Chestnut Hill began its life as a popular get-away spot for the Center City elite during the Revolutionary War, thanks to its bucolic beauty and cooler summer temperatures due to its higher elevation.
+Tucked away in extreme northwest Philadelphia, Chestnut Hill began its life as a popular getaway spot for the Center City elite during the Revolutionary War, thanks to its bucolic beauty and cooler summer temperatures due to its higher elevation.

 Today, the high-end neighborhood is quiet along its residential streets filled with Victorian townhomes and historic mansions but bustles with activity along cobblestoned Germantown Avenue.
-The quaint yet trendy main street is lined with boutiques, brewpubs, bakeries, and restaurants like Mica, CinCin, and Cake, many with outdoor seating to take advantage of beautiful spring and fall Philadelphia weather.
+The quaint yet trendy main street is lined with boutiques, brewpubs, bakeries, and restaurants like Mica, CinCin, and Cake — many with outdoor seating to take advantage of beautiful spring and fall Philadelphia weather.

 Even though its namesake chestnut trees are nearly extinct, the area is known as Philly’s garden district, and is home to the Philadelphia Cricket Club, the oldest country club in the nation.
-For the rest of us, Chestnut Hill is adjacent to sprawling 2,000-acre Wissahickon Valley Park, with 50 miles of walking, hiking, and biking trail.
+For the rest of us, Chestnut Hill is adjacent to sprawling 2,000-acre Wissahickon Valley Park, with 50 miles of walking, hiking, and biking trails.

 Transportation: Only about 12 miles from Center City, Chestnut Hill is a relatively easy 25- to 30-minute commute by car.
 The neighborhood is also served by two SEPTA Regional Rail commuter train lines, both about a 45-minute ride into Center City.